Berserk-Games/Tabletop-Simulator-Knowledge-Base/docs/getting-started/chat-rules.md

     If you still feel that a moderator has been seriously abusive, you can report it by emailing `berserkgames@gmail.com` with the Steam names involved and a rough timeframe of when it occurred. **Do not discuss it in chat, please.**

 ##Consequences
 Failure to adhere to the above rules can result in temporary removal from Global chat or even a permanent removal.
-All of these consequences only impact Global Chat, not your ability to talk after joining a game.
+All of these consequences only impact Global Chat, not your ability to talk in lobbies.

 ###Kicks
 If you break a rule, you can be kicked from chat without cause given.
 You are allowed to rejoin chat at any time.